Beliavsky/Fortran-code-on-GitHub/README.md

 [PICO_Fortran](https://github.com/dmr-dj/PICO_Fortran): implementation by Didier M. Roche of the Potsdam Ice-shelf Cavity mOdel from the paper [Antarctic sub-shelf melt rates via PICO](https://tc.copernicus.org/articles/12/1969/2018/), by Ronja Reese et al., (2018).

+[Orchestrator-TSDHN (picv-2025)](https://github.com/totallynotdavid/picv-2025): tool for estimating distant source tsunami parameters using numerical simulations, by David.
+It combines the TSDHN model in Fortran with an API in Python that processes initial seismic data, such as earthquake location and magnitude, to calculate variables such as: seismic rupture dimensions, seismic moment and crustal displacement.

 [pizza](https://github.com/magic-sph/pizza): high-performance numerical code for quasi-geostrophic and non-rotating convection in a 2-D annulus geometry, by Thomas Gastine et al. pizza solves for the Navier-Stokes equation including Coriolis force coupled with a temperature equation and/or an equation for the chemical composition under the Boussinesq approximation.

 [plantFEM](https://github.com/kazulagi/plantFEM): plant/farming simulator based on Finite Element Method, which targets crops in fields, from kazulagi.
 This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.